CALL NOW! 210-308-6448

 • Joint managing conservatorship—The more common arrangement, and the one typically preferred by the courts, this scenario calls for both parents to work together to make decisions that are in the best interests of the child.
 In most situations, one parent will still have primary physical custody and the other parent will retain visitation rights.

-• Possessory conservatorship—There may be situations where neither parent is granted managing conservatorship.
-When a nonparent is granted sole managing conservatorship, the biological parents will each receive a possessory conservatorship, which conveys a right of visitation.
+• Possessory conservatorship—Sometimes, courts do not grant managing conservatorship to either parent.
+Instead, when a nonparent receives sole managing conservatorship, the biological parents each retain a possessory conservatorship, giving them the right to visitation.
 The court will typically establish the terms of such an arrangement in a “Standard Possession Order.”

 Let Graham Family Law Help You Protect Your Custody Rights in a Texas Divorce

-At Graham Family Law, we bring more than 20 years of experience to men and women in San Antonio and the surrounding communities who need proven divorce and family law counsel.
-We are skilled trial attorneys who can protect your rights before a judge and jury.
-We are also respected within the legal community for our ability to negotiate effective settlements for our clients.
+At Graham Family Law, we bring more than 20 years of experience to people in San Antonio and the surrounding communities who need proven divorce and family law counsel.
+We can help you in understanding the different types of custody in Texas.
+We protect your rights before a judge and jury with our skill as trial attorneys.
+The legal community also respects us for negotiating effective settlements for our clients.
 Call us at 210-308-6448 or contact us by email to schedule a consultation today to discuss your case.

 Handling Divorce and Family Law Matters throughout San Antonio and the surrounding communities, including Bexar, Kendall, Floresville, Wilson, Atascosa, Hays, Comar and Guadalupe counties, as well as the municipalities of San Antonio, New Braunfels, Sequin, Helotes, Alamo Heights, Castle Hills, Balcones Heights, Converse, Shavano Park, Terrell Hills Boerne, Comfort and Floresville